pajohnson1126/sample-unity-movement/README.md

 ![hello](Assets/Movement_Basic/Textures/screenshot.png)

-Examples of common methods for moving GameObjects in Unity.
-See the class reference sheets on movement with [transform.position](https://github.com/omundy/dig250-game-art-dev/blob/master/reference-sheets/Unity-Vectors) and [physics](https://github.com/omundy/dig250-game-art-dev/blob/master/reference-sheets/Unity-Physics.md) for more details.

-- CubesTranslate
+Demonstrates common methods ([transform](https://github.com/omundy/dig250-game-art-dev/blob/master/reference-sheets/Unity-Vectors) vs. [physics](https://github.com/omundy/dig250-game-art-dev/blob/master/reference-sheets/Unity-Physics.md)) to move GameObjects.
+In the Hierarchy you will see...

+### Movement via tween

+- **SphereTween** - "bounce" movement using `Mathf.Lerp` on `transform.position`
-    - Four examples using `transform.Translate()` to "teleport" GameObject position.
+- **CubesTranslate** - uses `transform.Translate()` to "teleport" GameObject position.
+	1. Input - Parameters received from keyboard input
+	1. Floating - Params from `Mathf.Sin` and `Mathf.Cos`
+	1. Noise – Params from `Mathf.PerlinNoise()`

-    - Controlling transform directly is fine for simple movement but all physics interactions (collisions, etc.) will not work as expected.
+Note: Affecting transform directly is fine for simple movement but remember that physics interactions (collisions, etc.) will not work as expected.

-- CubesMovePosition
-    - Four examples using `Rigidbody.MovePosition()`
+### Movement moved via Physics

-    - This method manipulates `transform.position` inside `FixedUpdate()`, but calculates collision (mostly) along the way.
+- **CubesMovePosition** - uses `Rigidbody.MovePosition()` to manipulate `transform.position` inside `FixedUpdate()`, but calculates collision (mostly) along the way.
-- CubesAddforce
-    - Four examples using `AddForce()`.
+	1. Input, Floating, and Noise examples - same as above but with `MovePosition`
+	1. All the wander examples use a wandering algorithm
+- **CubesAddforce** - Uses `AddForce()` so physics and collision are computed.
+	1. Input, Floating, Noise, and Wander examples - same as above except with `AddForce()` which affects velocity and feels much more like floating in space
+- **MovePositionWanderComplex** and **AddForceWanderComplex** contain duplicates of the above in order to measure performance.